minio/docs/source/reference/minio-mc/mc-legalhold-info.rst

 Retrieve the Legal Hold Status Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc legalhold info` to retrieve the legal hold status of an object.
+Use :mc:`mc legalhold info` to retrieve the legal hold status of an object.
 Include :mc-cmd:`~mc legalhold info --recursive` to return the legal hold
 status of the contents of a bucket: